Krys333/BlogCodebase/content/posts/2023-02-13-building-security-into-payment-systems-luhn.md

 ```
 6+3+5+9+1+1+6+5+3+1+2+0+7+7+9 = 65
 ```
-Using this number we now plot the sum into the following euation: 10 - (s mod 10).
+Using this number we now plot the sum into the following equation: 10 - (s mod 10).
 "s mod 10" refers to the modulo number we get when we divide our sum by 10.
 ```
 10 - (65 mod 10)